-What started as a rebelion against the Talibans has now become a revolution.
-Little did that fifteen year old girl know that a single speech will change her life and she would end up motivating the entire world some day.
-Malala Yousafzai is a fighter, surviver, the youngest nobel laureate and much more.
-In this Leverage Edu blog, we will celebrate the life of Malala and how she went from taking a bullet to the world’s most prominent activist for right to education.
+What started as a rebellion against the Taliban has now become a revolution.
+Little did that fifteen-year-old girl know that a single speech will change her life and she would end up motivating the entire world someday.
+Malala Yousafzai is a fighter, survivor, the youngest Nobel laureate, and much more.
+In this Leverage Edu blog, we will celebrate the life of Malala and how she went from taking a bullet to the world’s most prominent activist for the right to education.

-One of the very bold statements she made while addressing the crowd in her region, “How dare the Taliban to take away my basic right to education?”
+One of the very bold statements she made while addressing the crowd in her region was, “How dare the Taliban to take away my basic right to education?”

 Subsequently, she started working as a peer educator in the Institute for War and Peace Reporting’s Open Minds Pakistan youth program.

 In 2017, she joined Oxford University and graduated in June 2020 with a degree in Philosophy, Politics and Economics.

 “We realize the importance of our voices only when we are silenced.”